Frankenmuth Fudge Kitchen

 May’s, which has been a Mackinac Island institution since opening in 1881, has been run by five generations of candy makers.
 Its English toffee and peanut brittle are legendary, but its old-fashioned fudge, in flavors like amaretto chocolate chip, rum walnut, coconut, blueberry, and cherry, is a showstopper.

-Kilwins was founded in 1947 by Don and Katy Kilwin, and today there are nine locations as far and wide as Ann Arbor, Michigan and Atlanta.
+Kilwins was founded in 1947 by Don and Katy Kilwin, and today there are dozens of locations from Mackinaw City to Key West, with plenty more in the works.
 The fudge recipe used at all the locations was created by Don and Katy themselves, and crafted on marble slabs.
 Top selling flavors include classic chocolate, sea salt caramel, and turtle; with seasonal favorites including egg nog and peppermint stick.

 Original Wisconsin Dells Fudge